 My bottle of this is old, I’ve had it since it’s release and it’s been used a lot and has had a lot of air exposure over the years.
 The formula is now quite thick (compared to OPI’s normal cream formulas), but despite that it applies nicely and doesn’t take too long to dry.
 This polish for me is okay without a topcoat, but with one it’s shininess almost makes it have a jewel like quality.

-Wearing this has remided me that I do enjoy a good green every now and again, and one in particular I want to pull out from my already tried and reviewed pile to wear is the ‘Green On the Runway’ shade from the Coca Cola OPI collection, which I may reswatch and review as my picture skills are significantly better than when I first reviewed it!
+Wearing OPI Jade is the New Black has reminded me that I do enjoy a good green every now and again, and one in particular I want to pull out from my already tried and reviewed pile to wear is the ‘Green On the Runway’ shade from the Coca Cola OPI collection, which I may reswatch and review as my picture skills are significantly better than when I first reviewed it!